Beidi Dong

 CRIM 315 Research Methods and Analysis in Criminology

-Postdoctoral Fellow, Biostatistics & Epidemiology, University of Pennsylvania
+Postdoctoral Fellow, Biostatistics, Epidemiology and Informatics, University of Pennsylvania

 BSS, Sociology, University of Hong Kong